-India is still a conservative society, where sex is generally considered as a taboo subject.
-Many sexual health issues or problems therefore remain under-recognized despite high prevalence.
-In consequence, there are several misconceptions and myths surrounding sex and sex-related disorders.
-As a result, people fall into the hands of quacks, which at times may have a disastrous consequence.
+India still remains a rather conservative society, where sex is almost a tabooed topic, with very little emphasis on sexual health.
+In consequence, there are several myths and misperceptions shrouding sex and sex-related disorders.
+It is no wonder therefore, that sexual problems remain under-recognized despite their high prevalence, and sufferers invariably fall into the hands of quacks, which at times might have disastrous consequences.

 - Learn about the four phases of normal sexual response

 - Learn the truth about some myths associated with sexuality such as:

 - Small penis size affects sexuality

 - Circumcision affects sexuality

 - Most people are ignorant about paraphilias being a disorder.